rom1isae/ASWING_Experimental_Validation/3 - Structure/CASE - C Low aspect ratio/Readme.txt

    /Computational_time_analysis/ folder presents a study of the computer time performances of the structrual model of Aswing /Static_Deflection_analysis/ folder present the comparisons between ASWING and experiments for the tip deflections and twist
                                 on the 3 composites layouts of interest ([0_3_90]_S], [+15_2_0_2]_S] and [-15_2_0_2]_S])
+   /Vaccum_analysis/ folder contains the vaccum analysis of the 3 different composite layouts and the comparison with experimental data
+                     the results are presented in a csv/excel file.
    /[0_3_90]_S]/ /[+15_2_0_2]_S /[-15_2_0_2]_S folders contains the screenshots of the references documents used to get
                                                the experimental data of interest of the 3 composites layouts.
                                                Webplotdigitalizer has been used to extract the data.
 They are saved into the csv file